richardvenneman/floatl/README.md

 npm i -S floatl
 ```

+### Styling

+Add the required styling to your app.
+Please refer to the [GitHub wiki page](https://github.com/richardvenneman/floatl/wiki/Styling) on styling for more information.

 ## Using the global Floatl (classic browser environment)

 If you're not using a module bundler, you can download the globally built UMD version from the [GitHub releases page](https://github.com/richardvenneman/floatl/releases) and include it in your app.